 Alocasia and colocasia, better known as elephant ears, are impressive plants that are prized for their dramatic foliage.
-Their huge leaves can measure up to 2 feet across and the foliage color ranges from lime green to almost black.
+Their immense leaves can measure up to 2 feet across, with foliage colors ranging from lime green to almost black.
 Upright elephant ears (Alocasia) have shiny leaves that often display colorful variegations.
 They can be grown indoors as well as out.
 Colocasia have a more spreading habit and their leaves typically have a velvety surface texture.
 Elephant ears can easily hold their own as a solo plant in the garden or in a large container.
 They also combine beautifully with other summer bulbs and annuals.

 It’s easy to see the difference in quality when you compare two elephant ear tubers side by side.
 As with other bulbs, elephant ear tubers are graded by size.
 We offer large tubers that measure 9-11 inches in circumference.
 They grow into big plants with strong stems and abundant foliage.
 Smaller, 7/9 cm tubers (on the right) produce smaller plants with less foliage.
 Note that a healthy elephant ear tuber will be firm and heavy with a dry exterior.

 Sun or Shade: Elephant ears can be planted in sun or shade.
 If you put them in a hot, sunny location, make sure they get a little shade during the middle of the day.

 Zone: Elephant ears are tropical plants.
 In zones 9-11 they can be grown outdoors year-round.
 In cooler areas (zones 3-8) the bulbs are planted in the spring and usually grown as annuals.
 To find your USDA Hardiness Zone, check the map here.